 When the electrical pulses that control your heartbeat become irregular, it can cause an arrhythmia, or heart rhythm disorder.
 While some abnormal heart rhythms are harmless, others can lead to serious problems such as stroke, fainting and more.

-Centura Health connects you with a network of the region’s best cardiologists and cardiovascular surgeons dedicated to your health.
+CommonSpirit Health connects you with a network of the region’s best cardiologists who specialize in electrophysiology and heart rhythm disorders.

 Some of the more common types of arrhythmias include: